Do Ingestible Collagens Actually Work?

-In the pursuit of outrunning the ageing process, we’ve searched far and wide for youth-preserving products, purging our dollars in the process.
+In the pursuit of outrunning the ageing process, we’ve searched far and wide for youth-preserving products, purging our pounds in the process.

 And one of the biggest trends we've clocked is the rise of collagen products.
-From serums and creams to powders and liquid vitamins — the smooth skin promising ingredient is everywhere and has experienced the largest growth in the supplement/vitamin industry, jumping up a staggering 82.7% in sales in 2019, with some researchers valuing the global collagen market size as 8.36 billion USD (11.28 billion AUD) in 2020 .
+From serums and creams to powders and liquid vitamins — the smooth skin promising ingredient is everywhere and has experienced the largest growth in the supplement/vitamin industry, jumping up a staggering 82.7% in sales in 2019, with some researchers valuing the global collagen market size as 8.36 billion USD (£6.03 billion) in 2020 .

 Advertisement